-There will be 1,000,000 shares of common stock reserved for issuance under the 2006 Plan.
+At present, a maximum of 1,000,000 shares of common stock may be issued under the 2006 Plan.
+If our stockholders approve the proposed amendment to the 2006 Plan, there will be 2,000,000 shares of common stock reserved for issuance under the 2006 Plan.
 The maximum number of shares with respect to awards that may be granted to any person under the 2006 Plan may not exceed 120,000 shares per calendar year.
 Each share issued under awards other than options will reduce the number of shares reserved for issuance by two shares (but will reduce the maximum annual number of shares that may be granted to a participant only by one share), and shares issued under options will reduce the shares reserved for issuance on a share-for-share basis.